OxfordCMS/OCMS_Shotgun/README.md

 ## Quick Start
 All pipelines are written to be used within a HPC system, but can be run using the `--local` flag to run locally.

 Set up your input files.
 Input files should use the notation `.fastq.1.gz`, `.fastq.2.gz` and should be located in an input directory called `input.dir`.
-These need to be in place before running the config step.

 Set up the pipeline configuration file within your working directory.